rackerlabs/docs-developer-blog/_posts/2018-06-07-lacp-bonding-and-linux-configuration.md

 two 1 GBPS Fast Ethernet links is more cost-effective than purchasing a single 2 GBPS Ethernet link.

-The following diagram illustrates the IEEE 802.3ad Link Aggregation Policy:
+The following diagram illustrates the IEEE 802.3ad link aggregation policy:

 ![]({% asset_path 2018-06-07-lacp-bonding-and-linux-configuration/LAP-diagram.png %})